magarenzo/Birdz-Twitter-Bot/README.md

 # fli-birdz-twitter-bot

-Twitter bot that tweets random facts about birds daily
+Create a simple Twitter bot using Python

 ---